 As a parent, it is very difficult to see your child in pain.
 From the early days of teething and nappy rash to bruised knees and sore throats, we always worry about our little ones and are there to comfort and reassure them and help them cope with the pain.
-As a Mum of two I have certainly had my share of bumps, scrapes and illness and below are my 5 Useful Tips On Helping Your Child Cope with Pain in association with Boots Ireland.
+As a Mum of two I have certainly had my share of bumps, scrapes and illness and below are my 5 Useful Tips On Helping Your Child Cope with Pain.

 #1.
 Reassure your Child